elixir-europe/rdmkit/pages/national_resources/se_resources.md

 Data stewards at [**NBIS**](https://nbis.se/) (ELIXIR-SE) provide consultation and support services regarding data management questions, including e.g. guidance when writing data management plans and when doing submissions to domain-specific repositories.
 For information about this and other resources at NBIS please see the [**Data Management**](https://nbis.se/services/guidance-on-data-management) page.
 Regarding sensitive human data, an important resource is the [**FEGA Sweden**](https://fega.nbis.se/), a secure data archive and sharing platform for sensitive datasets, which will be integrated with the {% tool "the-european-genome-phenome-archive" %}.

 The [**National Academic Infrastructure for Super­computing in Sweden**](https://www.naiss.se/) (NAISS) is a national research infrastructure that provides resources and user support for large-scale computation and data storage meeting the needs of researchers from all scientific disciplines and from all over Sweden.
-Of particular use for life science researchers is the [**NAISS-SENS**](https://www.uppmax.uu.se/projects-and-collaborations/naiss-sens/) project, which provides high-performance computing resources for analyzing sensitive data.
+Of particular use for life science researchers is the [**NAISS-SENS**](https://supr.naiss.se/round/open_or_pending_type/?type=NAISS+SENS) project, which provides high-performance computing resources for analyzing sensitive data.

 [**Swedish National Data Service**](https://snd.gu.se/en) (SND), with its network of almost 40 higher education institutions and public research institutes, provides researchers with a coordinated and quality-assured system for finding, describing, and sharing research data, nationally as well as internationally.
 The [**SND network**](https://snd.gu.se/en/about-us/snd-network) has agreed to create local units for managing research data (Data Access Units (DAUs)), with the main task to assist researchers in their respective organisation in making research data as accessible as possible, via training and support in data management.
 SND also provides a [**DMP checklist**](https://snd.gu.se/en/manage-data/guides/dmp-checklist) to support researchers in writing data management plans.
+In order to promote reuse and open access to data, SND has established [**researchdata.se**](https://researchdata.se/en), which serves as a portal for information on data management as well as a data catalogue to a variety of research fields.

 List of universities with established Research Data Offices or Data Access Units (DAUs), with links to local online resources and contact information:
 * Chalmers University of Technology - [RDO Support](https://www.chalmers.se/en/infrastructure/ecommons/storage-and-data-management/reserch-data-management-support/) - <dataoffice@chalmers.se> - [DPO support](https://www.chalmers.se/en/about-chalmers/about-the-website/processing-of-personal-data/) - <>